conradludgate/what-the-async/executor/README.md

 The task will be polled with a context that will reference that task (using a `Mutex<Option<Task>>`), and a copy of the executor.

 Calling wake on this context will then call `executor.wake(task)`.
-If there as threads sleeping, one will be woken up.
+If there are threads sleeping, one will be woken up.